Festivals-App/festivals-server/README.md

 ## Deployment

 The Go binaries are able to run without system dependencies so there are not many requirements for the system to run the festivals-server binary.

-The config file needs to be placed at `/etc/festivals-server.conf` or the template config file needs to be present in the directory the binary runs in.
+  > The config file is placed at `/etc/festivals-server.conf`.

-You must ensure that the certificates for the database node are in the correct format and placed in the appropriate location:
+You must ensure that the certificates for the festivals-server are in the correct format and placed in the appropriate location:

-  > Default path to the root CA certificate           `/usr/local/festivals-server/ca.crt`
+  > Root CA certificate           `/usr/local/festivals-server/ca.crt`
-  > Default path to the server certificate            `/usr/local/festivals-server/server.crt`
+  > Server certificate            `/usr/local/festivals-server/server.crt`
-  > Default path to the corresponding key             `/usr/local/festivals-server/server.key`
+  > Server key                    `/usr/local/festivals-server/server.key`
-  > Default path to the database client certificate   `/usr/local/festivals-server/database-client.crt`
+  > Database client certificate   `/usr/local/festivals-server/database-client.crt`
-  > Default path to the corresponding key             `/usr/local/festivals-server/database-client.key`
+  > Database client key           `/usr/local/festivals-server/database-client.key`

 Where the root CA certificate is required to validate incoming requests, the server certificate and key is required to make outgoing connections and the database client certificate and key is required to make connections to the [festivals-database](https://github.com/Festivals-App/festivals-database) service.